adamk72/consulting_website/blog/2021-06-21-thoughts-on-sprints.md

 ---
 title: Sprinting With Ease
 authors: akecskes
-tags: [software, agile, sprints, scrum, documentation, culture]
+tags: [software, agile, sprints, scrum, documentation, culture, engineering]
 ---

 _(and yes, I know, this has very little to do with sprints directly)_